-Table 3-6 contains a list of parameters and configuration variables which are supported by the AXI4-Lite Slave BFM.
+Table 3-6 contains a list of parameters and configuration variables supported by the AXI4-Lite Slave BFM.

-Table 3-6: AXI4-Lite Slave BFM Parameters
+Table 3-6: AXI4-Lite Slave BFM Parameters 10010 0 0.
+The blue blue blue blue la allecters

-BFM Parameters Description NAME String name for the slave BFM.
+BFM Parameters Description Static Parameters NAME String name for the slave BFM.
 This is used in the messages coming from the BFM.
 The default for the slave BFM is "SLAVE_0."
 DATA_BUS_WIDTH Read and write data buses can be 32 or 64 bits wide only.
 Default is 32.
-ADDRESS_BUS_WIDTH Default is 32.
+ADDRESS_BUS_WIDTH Address width can vary from 1 to 64.
+Default is 32.
 SLAVE_ADDRESS This is the start address of the slave memory range.
 SLAVE_MEM_SIZE This is the size of the memory that the slave models.
 Starting from address = SLAVE_ADDRESS.
 This is measured in bytes therefore a value of 4,096 = 4 KB.
 The default value is 4 bytes, that is, one 32-bit entry.
 MAX_OUTSTANDING_TRANSACTIONS This defines the maximum number of outstanding transactions.
 Any attempt to generate more traffic while this limit has been reached is handled by stalling until at least one of the outstanding transactions has finished.
 Default is 8.
+MEMORY_MODEL_MODE The parameter puts the slave BFM into a simple memory model mode.
+This means that the slave BFM automatically responds to all transfers and does not require any of the API functions to be called by the test.
+The memory mode is very simple and only supports, aligned and normal INCR transfers.
+Narrow transfers are not supported, and WRAP and FIXED bursts are also not supported.
+The size and address range of the memory are controlled by the parameters SLAVE_ADDRESS and SLAVE_MEM_SIZE.
+The value 1 enables this memory model mode.
+A value of 0 disables it.
+Default is 0.
+The slave channel level API and function level API should not be used while this mode is active.
+Run Time Parameters WRITE_RESPONSE_GAP This configuration variable controls the gap, measured in clock cycles, between the reception of the last write transfer and the write response.
+Default is 0.
+The value of this variable cannot be set when memory_model_mode is enabled.
+READ_RESPONSE_GAP This configuration variable controls the gap, measured in clock cycles, between the reception of the read address transfer and the start of the first read data transfer.
+Default is 0.